James Damore Explains Why He Was Fired By Google

 Re: (Score:2, Insightful)

-Proof?You don't know the meaning of the word proof (Score:2)
+Proof?You don't know the meaning of the word proof (Score:2, Informative)

 Most of the "science" that the Google guy cites has been thoroughly debunked, as have most of the theories that say that "evolutionary development" justifies structural inequity.